sandrorzimmer/search_info_system/README.md

 Intending to have a good standard and avoiding the hassle of remembering and writing many times the same piece of text, I came up with the idea of creating a system where I could easily save, find and copy pieces of text that are frequently written in my documents.

-To make an easier comprehension, from now on we call every piece of information stored in the system as "info".
+To make an easier comprehension, from now on we will call every piece of information stored in the system as "info".

 ## Distinctiveness and complexity